MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │        1 │
     =#

-In DataKnots, filtering and paging operations can be used to build interesting components that can then be reused within queries.
+In DataKnots, filtering and slicing are realized as pipeline components.
+They are attached to data processing pipelines using the composition combinator.
+This brings common data processing concepts into our pipeline algebra.

 ### Query Parameters